OutSystems/docs-product/src/develop/data/query/fetch-data-nl.md

 * You can't ask for data that includes **calculated attributes**.
 For example, a new attribute that joins attributes, like `User.FirstName + " " + User.LastName`

 * You can't ask for data ordered using **dynamic sorts**.

-### Generated aggregates { #limitation-aggregate }

-* Generated aggregates with several sources only use left joins and inner joins.